louislefevre/onyx/docs/report.md

 The objective of this procedure is to discover whether or not the compiler is successfully able to meet the needs and requirements previously defined, in order to prove itself as a useful product amongst its stakeholders.

 ### 6.1.1 User Testing <a name="6.1.1"></a>
 At the time of writing it is currently difficult for user testing to take place due to the fact the country is currently experiencing a lock-down due to the ensuing pandemic.
-As a result, gathering people for testing has proved difficult and resulted in a limited sample.
+As a result, gathering and contacting people who are available for testing has proved difficult and resulted in a limited sample.
 However, despite not being able to test users directly it has been possible to get in touch with Atikah, a coding tutor who works for the computer training school Spark4Kids and has experience in helping young children to learn basic programming skills.

 **Question 1: How do you feel about the scope of the compiler?
 Does it have too many or too little features for its intended purpose?**
 Atikah explained that she felt the scope of the compiler was just right; it covered all the basics without going into too much of the more complex features, which she often found were confusing for beginners to deal with.
 By keeping it limited it made it easier to focus on each individual aspect and create clearer goals in terms of learning.